Strivin0311/dgm-learning/gans/survey.md

 # Survey on GANs
-*Here's some resources about Survey on GANs*
+*Here're some resources about Survey on GANs*

 #### A review on generative adversarial networks: Algorithms, theory, and applications [`READ`]